 — Complete the sections on what you did do and what you should have done.

 — Attach a copy of the incorrect form AND a copy of the correct form that you printed out from the software.

 — Mail it to the address listed on the instruction sheet.

-— If you have any questions while you are using the software, submit your question on the Glacier Tax Preparation website.
+— If you have any questions while you are using the software, submit your question on the Sprintax Preparation website.